-The alternating full-body and classic corrective workouts, color-coded meal plan, and remastered legend routines will keep you on your toes in a permanent calf raise.
-We can’t believe the elites sculpted Mr. Universe physiques with just this diet and workout alone (( ͡° ͜ʖ ͡°)).
+The alternating full-body and classic corrective workouts, color-coded meal plan, and legend training routines will keep you on your toes in a permanent calf raise.
+We can’t believe the elites were able to build muscle and sculpt Mr. Universe physiques with just this diet and workout alone (( ͡° ͜ʖ ͡°)).

 - “Old school” doesn’t always mean outdated

-- It can iron out muscle imbalance (pun fully intended)
+- It can iron out muscular body imbalances (pun fully intended)